bata24/gef/docs/FAQ.md

 |Memory-resident `kallsyms`|- Not available by default<br>- Accessible via `ks-apply` command|- Accessible after `ksymaddr-remote` command<br>- Used by various GEF commands internally|

 The `kload` command is a wrapper for the `add-symbol-file` command.
 This automatically applies `kbase` address.

+## The kernel-related commands are unstable; sometimes they work fine, sometimes they don’t. / The output of `ksymaddr-remote` seems odd.
+This may be due to the GEF's caching mechanism.

+GEF resolves kernel symbols using the `ksymaddr-remote` command.
+This command caches the offsets (needed for parsing) under the `/tmp/gef` directory.
+At that time, it uses the kernel version string (its hash) as the cache key.

+Because of this, in a situation like following, you may encounter an issue where the wrong cache is used.
+- You have built and debug multiple kernels with slightly different build configs (same kernel version)

+To resolve this, after attaching with GDB, execute either of the following:
+- `gef reset-cache --hard` (clears the cache)
+- `ks -rv` (resolves symbols ignoring the cache)
+    - Once symbols are resolved, it remains in effect for the duration of that GDB (GEF) debug session.

 ## The `got` command does not display PLT address.
 This problem is probably caused by an outdated version of `binutils`.